 Register is a tiny town located in the state of Georgia.
 With a population of 163 people and just one neighborhood, Register is the 485th largest community in Georgia.
-Register has an unusually large stock of pre-World War II architecture, making it one of the older and more historic towns.
+Register has a large stock of pre-World War II architecture, making it one of the older and more historic towns in the country.

-When you are in Register, you'll notice that it is more blue-collar than most other communities in America.
-45.16% of Register’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Because occupations involving physical labor dominate the local economy, Register is generally considered to be a blue-collar town.
+45.16% of the Register workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Register is a town of transportation and shipping workers, professionals, and service providers.
 There are especially a lot of people living in Register who work in computer science and math (20.97%), office and administrative support (9.68%), and maintenance occupations (9.68%).

 Also of interest is that Register has more people living here who work in computers and math than 95% of the places in the US.

-One interesting thing about the economy is that relatively large numbers of people worked from their home: 24.19% of the workforce.
-While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
+Telecommuters are a relatively large percentage of the workforce: 24.19% of people work from home.
+While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Register is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.